-To ensure that all pupils with special educational needs and disabilities (SEND) reach their full potential weensure they have equal access to our curriculum, resources and learning spaces.
-At New Perspectives School we
+To ensure that all pupils with special educational needs and disabilities (SEND) reach their full potential we ensure they have equal access to our curriculum, resources and learning spaces.

+At New Perspectives School we:

 - Set high expectations for all pupils by setting ambitious targets, allowing pupils to create work that willmake reaching a high standard possible.
 We provide targets that are appropriate and do not include perceived limitations on what pupils can achieve. - Remove barriers to allow pupils to achieve those expectations through accessible resources, differentiation, and reasonable adjustment.
-We also provide equal opportunities to access a full curriculum through creative delivery of learning experiences including in person educational visits, online events, and Virtual reality.
+We also provide equal opportunities to access a full curriculumthrough creative delivery of learning experiences including in person educational visits, online events, and virtual reality.

-Teaching teams include in their planning and assessment
+Teaching teams include in their planning and assessment:

-- Different resources to cater for a range of ability levels and needs - Targeted intervention support for pupils - The use of key vocabulary and language so that it's accessible but also challenging (where appropriate) - Plans for a learning environment that meets all pupils needs - Pupil centred planning
+- Different resources to cater for a range of ability levels and needs - Targeted intervention support for pupils - The use of key vocabulary and language so that it's accessible but also challenging (where appropriate) - Plans for a learning environment that meets all pupils needs - Pupil centered planning

-SEND and clinical provision at the school
+SEND and clinical provision at the school:

-The following are some of the types of strategies and support which the school uses to support and enablepupils as part of the schools SEND provision offer.
+The following are some of the types of strategies and support which the school uses to support and enable pupils as part of the schools SEND provision offer.

 - low arousal spaces

 - sensory rooms

-- movement breaks and sensory diets
+- · movement breaks and sensory diets

 - curriculum adaptions

-- Curriculum Intervention plans
+- curriculum Intervention plans

 - social stories/scripts

-- social skills programmes
+- social skills programs

 - anxiety management support

 - emotional regulation support

-- life skills teaching
+- Teaching life skills

-- community activities
+- · community activities

 - Speech and language clinicians (if required)

-- Occupational therapists (if required)
+- Occupational Therapists (if required)

 - Educational Psychologist (if required)